 Mixed Breed Dogs

 A mixed breed dog, or mutt, is a dog that has a combination of breeds in their heritage.
 They are typically not the result of intentional breeding.
-You can find many mixed dogs in shelters or rescues, in a variety of colors, shapes, and sizes.
+However, some mixed breeds, like the Chihuahua Dachshund mix, are purposefully bred and have gained popularity as designer dogs.
+But if you're looking for more affordable options, you can find many mixed dogs in shelters or rescues, in a variety of colors, shapes, and sizes.
 Unlike purebred dogs, who are commonly bred to work, hunt, or guard, mixed breeds tend to be more adaptable to the average dog owner’s lifestyle.
-They are generally less expensive than purebred dogs, both in adoption cost and ongoing veterinary care.
+They are generally less expensive than purebred dogs, both in adoption cost and ongoing veterinary care, making them some of the cheapest dog breeds to own.

 Pure Bred Dogs